Note: This flow is only supported in the current version of the Clever iOS application

 In order to provide the best possible experience on iOS, we are deprecating the original iOS flow (pre-January 2019) and replacing it with a universal links-based approach.
 If you integrated with our original iOS flow, see Updating your existing Clever iOS Integration

-If you have a native iOS application, you can use our SDK (CocoaPods, Github) to log users in to your application through Clever Instant Login.
-If you’d prefer to build your integration from scratch, we've outlined the necessary steps below.
+If you have a native app, you should use Universal Links to log users in to your application through Clever Instant Login.
+We've outlined the steps below!

 The new Clever app is not available on iOS 9 or 10.
 Many of our district partners have indicated that they are moving away from iOS 9/10, or have upgraded off of 9/10 entirely already, and the universal link capabilities underlying the new experience are only available on iOS 11+.
 Devices running iOS 9 or 10 will continue to work with the existing Clever app until it is deprecated on July 15 of this year (2019).
 Logins originating in partner applications with the old flow will continue to work until that flow is deprecated (July 15, 2020).

 Universal Links allow you to have your native app open when a user attempts to navigate to one of your URLs on a mobile device.
 If your app isn’t installed, users will be directed to your URL in the browser as normal.

 Specifically this process involves registering a domain within your mobile app entitlements and upload a json verification file to that domain to confirm your app’s registration.

 For instructions on how to implement this in your native mobile application, please see the documentation below:

 - As in non-mobile logins, Clever will redirect the user to your primary redirect URL and include the usual parameters.